AusClimateService/npcp/reports/phase1/phase1_report.md

 the annual precipitation climatology and seasonal cycle than corresponding GCM output, but some bias still persisted and could have its own unique spatial characteristics.
-When bias correction was applied to RCM output for the calibration task, those biases were typically dramatically reduced, especially for the MRNBC method.
+When bias correction was applied to RCM output for the calibration task, those biases were typically dramatically reduced, especially for the MRNBC method (Figure 1c).
 The exception was the MBCn method, which showed a consistently large wet bias over the entire continent for all GCM/RCM combinations.
-Biases in the RCM output were also reduced on the cross validation task, but to a lesser extent than for the calibration task (e.g. Figure 10).
+Biases in the RCM output were also reduced on the cross validation task, but to a lesser extent than for the calibration task (Figure 2c; e.g. Figure 10).
-The MRNBC method was no longer the stand out method, but the MBCn method was again the worst performing on cross validation due to a consistent wet bias.
+The MRNBC method was no longer the stand out method, but the MBCn method was again the worst performing on cross validation due to a consistent wet bias (e.g. Figure 10i).
 On cross validation,
-biases also tended to be (but were not always) lower if the GCM data were not dynamically downscaled prior to applying bias correction (e.g. Figure 10).
+biases also tended to be (but were not always) lower if the GCM data were not dynamically downscaled prior to applying bias correction (e.g. Figure 10b,c).

 <p align="center">
     <img src="figures/pr_mean-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png">